learn-co-curriculum/react-forms/README.md

 #### Uncontrolled Components

-In uncontrolled components, the state of the component's value is kept in the DOM itself — in other words, the form element in question (e.g. an `<input>`) has its _own internal state_.
+In uncontrolled components, the state of the component's value is kept in the DOM itself like a regular old HTML form— in other words, the form element in question (e.g. an `<input>`) has its _own internal state_.
 To retrieve that value, we would need direct access to the DOM component that holds the value, _or_ we'd have to add an `onChange` handler.

 To set an initial value for the element, we'd use the `defaultValue` prop.
 We can't use the `value` prop for this: we're not using state to explicitly store